Allauch: History

 On the eve of the Revolution more than three-quarters of Allauch soil belonged to the peasants who worked it, about 20% by the nobles and bourgeois, and only 3% by the clergy.
 Throughout the 19th century Allauch declined: Agriculture and livestock stagnated as did the production of plaster and chalk extracted using traditional methods.

 In contrast to the early 19th century, during the suppression of the free port of Marseille, Allauch was the scene of contraband tobacco.
 Probably practiced initially by only a few it soon became generalized and became the main industry of Allauch during the century ahead of the stone quarries, the plasterworks, and the bauxite deposits.

+The Hôtel de Ville is a former seigneurial palace which was remodelled in around 1821.

 The construction of the Canal de Marseille started a recovery: running water arrived in Allauch in 1888.
 Then an electric tram line connecting Marseille to Plan-de-Cuques came in 1902 followed by a connection to Bourdonnière and Allauch via Pounche in 1908: it was the end of isolation and confirmation of a new prosperity to come.

 In the Decree of 25 March 1966 Allauch was classed as an urban commune and today Allauch has become increasingly a residential commune.